JeffHing/extend-this/README.md

 this.foo = 'red';
 ```

 This will not generate an error.
-Dependending upon the context, you may have
+Dependending upon the context, you may
-wanted to be alerted that the property 'foo' from the source object, collides
+want to be alerted that the property 'foo' from the source object, collides
 with the local property 'foo'.

 ExtendThis offers an alternative way of setting the 'foo' property using the